Michae-l/DeepDN-iGlu/Readme.txt

+To facilitate the access to glutarylation site prediction data, DeepDN_iGlu has been implemented as an available web server ( https://bioinfo.wugenqiang.top/~smw/DeepDN_iGlu/ ).

+The directory structure of this repository is as follows：
 gitproject: gitproject is the project code used for this research
 ----subdir:dataset: benchmark data set
 ----subdir:feture_method: including feature encoding method and feature files that has been generated